kaisinli/evertab/README.md

-# Instab
+# Phototab

-Instab is a Chrome extension that replaces the default new tab page with the last most recent posts from any public Instagram account of choice.
+Phototab is a Chrome extension that replaces the default new tab page with the two most recent posts with any Instagram tag!